Reticulated Giraffe Lying Down

 A herd of giraffe consists of a group of adult females and their offspring, or a group of males in a bachelor herds of their own.
-Individual males are only occasional visitors to the female herds.
+Individual males are only occasional visitors to the female herds. anti acidity.
 Although a herd of impala might run to 30 individuals or more, the largest herd of giraffe I’ve ever seen had 11 members with 5 to 7 animals being closer to the norm.
 There are many reasons for this but one stands out.
 When acacia trees (the giraffe’s preferred food) are over-grazed they produce toxins in their sap that are distributed by the capillaries into the leaves.
 Worse, a tree under attack somehow messages the other trees in the vicinity, so that if one acacia in a stand goes “sour” the others will follow suit.
 Exactly how this is accomplished is not known but giraffe are well aware of it.
 They nibble only a little, and move on.
 Obviously, the larger the herd the more impractical this strategy becomes.
 Too much browsing and palatability will set a limit much before the total number of trees and leaves.
 Another contribution to small herd size is the long gestation period of giraffe.
 They just don’t reproduce that fast.
 Plus, unlike most ungulates, newborn giraffe are slow to gain independence.
 There is just too much to learn.
 Namely, how to feed, where and how to drink and when it is safe to do so, and – for the young males – how to compete for females.

 Giraffe defend against predators by kicking.
 You do not want to be kicked by a giraffe.
 Neither would another giraffe, so keep from killing each other they engage in what is called “Necking,” in which they swing their heads and slam each other with their ossicones, the horn-like structures on their heads.
 Pushing against each other is another form of competition and applies much the same logic as Necking: Weight wins.